U.S., Turkey to launch 'comprehensive' anti-Islamic State operation

 "In the second group we have around 100 (fighters)," Cavusoglu said, but made clear that the ground forces were only part of the strategy.

-"The train and equip program (alone) will not be enough to fight Daesh, that is why we agreed with the United States to start joint operations soon," he said.
+"The train and equip programme (alone) will not be enough to fight Daesh, that is why we agreed with the United States to start joint operations soon," he said.

 Asked whether Iran's improving relations with West in the wake of its nuclear deal could help the prospects of a diplomatic solution in Syria, Cavusoglu was cautious.